kubemq-io/kubemq-CSharp-pubsupDemo/README.md

 ### Prerequisites
 * Make sure you have a KubeMQ running and can access the KubeMQ GRPC port.
 * Create the environment varibale name "KubeMQServerAddress" and KubeMQ GRPC port as value.
+* You can change the clientID name by environment varibale CLIENT.

-when testing KubeMQ locally can do this by cmd.exe environment variables
+* You can change the clientID name by environment varibale CHANNEL. when testing KubeMQ locally can do this by cmd.exe environment variables

 ```